configcat/docs/website/docs/sdk-reference/android.md

 ## HttpClient

-The ConfigCat SDK internally uses an <a href="https://github.com/square/okhttp" target="_blank">OkHttpClient</a> instance to fetch the latest config.json over HTTP.
+The ConfigCat SDK internally uses an <a href="https://github.com/square/okhttp" target="_blank">OkHttpClient</a> instance to fetch the latest config JSON over HTTP.
 You have the option to override the internal Http client with your customized one.

 ### HTTP Proxy